Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

     * `kubernetes-fleet.io/node-count`: the number of nodes in the cluster
 * Resource properties
     * The total and allocatable capacities of CPU (`cpu`) and memory (`memory`) resources in the cluster.

+### Reserved domain for property names

+Fleet reserves the domain, `kubernetes-fleet.io`, for property names.
+Except for the properties explicitly listed above, which should be supported by all property providers, any custom property added by a property provider should not use the reserved domain.